 - 1. Click Security in the left tree menu. - 2.
-In the left tree menu, under Security, click Certificate Templates . - 3.
-Click the certificate template name The Configure tab displays. - 4.
+In the left tree menu, under Security, click Certificate Templates. - 3.
+Click the certificate template name.
+The Configure tab appears. - 4.
 Click the Import tab.
-The Import Certificates page displays: - 5.
-Click on Choose File or Browse and locate the PEM file(s) containing the signed certificate(s) and select OK or Open.
+The Import Certificates page appears. - 5.
+Click Choose File or Browse and locate the PEM file(s) containing the signed certificate(s) and select OK or Open.
 Zip files can be uploaded directly without the need to unzip them.
 Alternatively, you can paste an individual certificate(s) into the text area.